Books in the library at Somerville College

 These all provide valuable experiences for improving language competence.

 The University is working with European partners to maintain the opportunities available to its students post-Brexit.
-University exchanges, language assistantships and work placements will continue to be available as opportunities for your year abroad.
+University exchanges, language assistantships and work placements continue to be available as opportunities for your year abroad.

 In certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to a course’s requirements for international study.
 Students who consider that they may be affected are asked to contact their department for advice.